 To Whom?

 Ampler Axel is a commuter e-bike meant for everyday use.
-Also, the bike is silent and making the ride effortless.
+Also, the bike is silent and the motor makes the ride effortless.

 The bike comes in 2 different frame sizes, so it can fit riders between 172-200cm in height.